hamiltonbrba/python-challenge/README.md

 - The results are displayed in the terminal if the user chooses to see them.
 - The results are saved in a text file named 'election_results.txt' in the 'analysis' folder if the user opts to display the results.

+## CREDIBILITY

+This project was developed with the assistance of Xpert Learning Assistant, Material covered in the UNC Data Analytics Bootcamp Course and ChatGPT's OpenAI.

 ## EDITS

 **Code Efficiency Improvements**

 Overview:

-Enhanced the financial analysis code for better readability and performance.
+I identified code inefficienies within the the print and file write operations for the results for both files.
+This enhanced the financial analysis code for better readability and performance.

 **Key Changes**